cfoss-cfa/ARC_26_01/A2/A2_Use_Case.md

 Rather than attempting to determine whether a facade is generally “beautiful”, the use case therefore focuses on checking specific and measurable aspects of the intended facade expression.

 ## A2c - Use Case
+**Claim**
+Will be checked through an Automated Facade Design Review.

+The IFC model is analysed to identify exterior facade elements and retrieve their materials and surface colours.
+These are compared with the facade requirements defined in the client report.

+The check should be performed during the design phase, after facade materials have been assigned but before the design is finalised.

+**BIM purpose:** Analyse
+**BIM use case:** Design Review

+The process requires information about:
+* Exterior façade elements
+* Materials
+* Surface colours
+* Element GlobalIds

+The result identifies facade elements as compliant, non-compliant, or missing information.